 With a strong staff on-hand to maintain it, this model was ideal at the time as it always presented something new each time a visitor came to our site.

-New clients include The Law Firm of John W. Lee, Hampton Machine Shop; Southern Light Solar; Bryant-Ritter Hewitt Electric; Aquia Realty; Denbigh Law Center; and Innovation Research Park - ODU.
+New clients we serviced include The Law Firm of John W. Lee, Hampton Machine Shop; Southern Light Solar; Bryant-Ritter Hewitt Electric; Aquia Realty; Denbigh Law Center; and Innovation Research Park - ODU.

 October 2019 finds a new company website design that still retains some elements of the old.
 We've always felt the messages our sliders have conveyed were still relevant to this day and have kept some of them as well as keeping the header clean and to the point.
 The new Mega-Menu applied to the primary navigation adds a nice graphical touch to get around our site easily.